Maths Curriculum at Worthington Primary School

 The only way to learn Mathematics is by doing Mathematics

-High quality resources are used in conjunction with Power Maths, such as NRich, NCETM and Whiterose to support, stretch and challenge all children within the classroom.
+High quality resources are used in conjunction with Whiterose, such as NRich, NCETM to support, stretch and challenge all children within the classroom.
 In addition, the school’s calculation policy is used to ensure a coherent approach to teaching the operations across our school.

 Our curriculum builds on the concrete, pictorial, abstract approach.
 By using all three, the children can explore and demonstrate their mathematical learning.
 Together, these elements help to cement knowledge so children truly understand what they have learnt.